xoconoch/absmouth/README.md

 # Absolute Pitch Subsonic Sync Client (absmouth)

-`absmouth` is a lightweight, robust client that recursively crawls a Subsonic/OpenSubsonic server library, processes audio tracks in 10-second chunks, generates 1024-dimensional acoustic embeddings via ONNX Runtime, and synchronizes them with the Absolute Pitch vector database backend.
+`absmouth` is an [abspitch](https://github.com/xoconoch/abspitch) client that recursively crawls a Subsonic/OpenSubsonic server library, processes audio tracks in 10-second chunks, generates 1024-dimensional acoustic embeddings, and pushes them to the API.

 ---